Teams allow you to organize your jobs and contracts into groups and invite other people to your Client account to manage it on your behalf.

-- Team Member: they can manage contracts assigned to the Team but cannot recruit freelancers.
+- Team Member: they can manage contracts assigned to the Team but cannot recruit independent contractors.
 They can accept and reject milestones, give bonuses, review time logs and manage disputes.

 A Permission is an authorisation to perform a specific actions.
-Permissions determine whether the Members are allowed to manage particular areas of the Organisation.
+Permissions determine whether the Members are allowed to manage particular areas of the Organization.
 Here are some examples of the available Permissions:

-- manage client profile: a permission to manage all the information visible on the Organisation's profile, like name, description, profile image, or background image.
+- Manage client profile: a permission to manage all the information visible on the Organization's profile, like name, description, profile image, or background image.

-- manage contracts: a permission to change contract terms, accept and reject milestones, give bonuses, review the freelancers' time logs and manage disputes.
+- Manage contracts: a permission to change contract terms, accept and reject milestones, give bonuses, review the independent contractors' time logs and manage disputes.